ChrisDuffley/stationPlaylist/readme.md

 * Download [development version][2]
 * NVDA compatibility: 2019.1 to 2019.2

 This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control Studio from anywhere.
-Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer, as well as SAM and SPL encoders.
+Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer, as well as SAM, SPL, and AltaCast encoders.

 For more information about the add-on, read the [add-on guide][4].
 For developers seeking to know how to build the add-on, see buildInstructions.txt located at the root of the add-on source code repository.